jonathanalmd/MLUndergradGrades-UnB-Data/README.md

 # MLUndergradGrades-UnB-Data

-Machine learning, statistical analysis, plots and cool stuffs using undergrad students grades in Introduction to CS from University of Brasília.
+Machine learning, statistical analysis, data visualization and cool stuffs using undergrad students grades in Introduction to CS from University of Brasília.

 ## Goal